jeteve/App-JESP/README.md

 - logonly 1|0

-    Only log the application of patches, without effectively applying them.
+    Only record the application of patches in the metadata, without effectively applying them.

 # DEVELOPMENT